tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 You can imagine that `LoadTupleItem` declares that it reads from the `TupleItem` heap and `StoreListItem` declares that it writes to the `ListItem` heap.
 Because tuples and lists cannot be converted into one another, these are disjoint heaps in our bitset.
-Therefore these memory operations can never interfere!
+Therefore `ListItem & TupleItem == 0`, therefore these memory operations can never interfere!
 They can be re-ordered arbitrarily.

 These memory effects could in the future be used for instruction re-ordering, but they are mostly used in two places in Cinder: the refcount insertion pass